Kayli/logspub/philosophy/logic.md

   - example: should we raise tuition?

 - argument: a set of claims
+  - composable, so that they can consist of other arguments
   - claims can be
     - premises: represent support for the conclusion
+      - indicator words: because, given, since, in view of
     - conclusion: claim we want to agree on
+      - indicator words: it follows that, thus, therefore, so, hence, consequently, this implies that

   - what's not an argument
     - non-controversial claim, one that everyone agrees with